anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * **John 3.14-21** continues the series looking towards the cross, and says, 'just as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, that whoever believes in him may have eternal life'.
 The following verses discuss the different kinds of deeds done by those who do or do not believe: 'done in God' or 'evil'. **Numbers 21.4-9** is about Moses making a bronze serpent and putting it on a pole. **Psalm 107.1-3, 17-22** [or 107.1-9] is about God delivering and healing those are rebellious and go astray. **Ephesians 2.1-10** is about being 'dead through the trespasses and sins' and being saved by grace through faith (believing) &ndash; 'not the result of works', but 'for good works'.

+Year C

+* **2 Corinthians 5.16-21** says, 'in Christ God was reconciling the world to himself'.
+* **Luke 15.1-3, 11b-32** has the Pharisees and scribes saying that Jesus 'welcomes sinners', and Jesus telling the parable of the two sons, one of whom (the 'Prodigal Son') returns from 'a distant country', acknowledges his sin, and is forgiven. **Joshua 5.9-12** has God saying, 'Today I have rolled away from you the disgrace of Egypt', and is about the end of the Israelites' time in the wilderness, as they eat 'the produce of the land', and as the manna ceases. **Psalm 32** says, 'I said, "I will confess my transgressions to the Lord," and you forgave the guilt of my sin.'

 ## Mothering Sunday